Bw2801/ascii-descriptor/README.md

 # ascii-descriptor
-A javascript tool for creating data descriptions using monospace ascii symbols.
+A javascript library/tool for creating data descriptions using monospace ascii symbols.

+**Note**: If you just want a ascii description without having to write it yourself, you can use my online tool.
+(TBD)

+## Getting Started

+TBD

 ## Examples